metablaster/WindowsFirewallRuleset/README.md

 not all the rules are enabled by default and you might want to toggle default Allow/Block behavior for some rules, rules for programs which don't exist need to be made additionally.

-16. If you're unable to connect to internet after applying these rules you have several options:
+16. Now go ahead and test your internet connection (ex. with browser or some other program), If you're unable to connect to internet after applying these rules you have several options:

 - It is recommended that you reboot system first because some rules might not be active yet
 - you can temporarily open outbound firewall in GPO or [Disable firewall](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/DisableFirewall.md)